PhotonVision/photonvision-docs/source/docs/installation/sw_install/raspberry-pi.rst

 ---------------------
 An 8GB or larger card is recommended.

-Use `Balena Etcher <https://www.balena.io/etcher/>`_ to flash an image onto a Raspberry Pi.
+Use the 1.18.11 version of `Balena Etcher <https://github.com/balena-io/etcher/releases/tag/v1.18.11>`_ to flash an image onto a Raspberry Pi.
 Select the downloaded ``.tar.xz`` file, select your microSD card, and flash.

 For more detailed instructions on using Etcher, please see the `Etcher website <https://www.balena.io/etcher/>`_.

-.. warning:: Using an older version of Balena Etcher may cause bootlooping (the system will repeatedly boot and restart) when imaging your Raspberry Pi.
+.. warning:: Using a version of Balena Etcher older than 1.18.11 may cause bootlooping (the system will repeatedly boot and restart) when imaging your Raspberry Pi.
 Updating to the latest Balena Etcher will fix this issue.

 If you are using a non-standard Pi Camera connected to the CSI port, :ref:`additional configuration may be required. <docs/hardware/picamconfig:Pi Camera Configuration>`